-Guideline as a Holdings as a

-Name Multiple of Base Salary Multiple of Base Salary(1) Guideline Status
+Name Guideline as a Multiple of Base Salary Holdings as a Multiple of Base Salary(1) Guideline Status Julia A. Stewart 6 19.6 Exceeds guideline Thomas W. Emrey 4 5.4 Exceeds guideline Steven R. Layt(2) 4 2.7 On schedule to meet guideline Bryan R. Adel 2 5.3 Exceeds guideline Daniel V. del Olmo(3).
+2 1.7 On schedule to meet guideline

-Julia A.

-Stewart 6 19.6 Exceeds guideline

-Thomas

-W.

-Emrey 4 5.4 Exceeds guideline

-Steven R. On schedule to meet

-Layt(2) 4 2.7 guideline

-Bryan R.

-Adel 2 5.3 Exceeds guideline

-Daniel V.

-del On schedule to meet

-Olmo(3) 2 1.7 guideline

-- (1) Based upon holdings in the shares of common stock of the Corporation and one-year average daily price per share of the Corporation's common stock. - (2) Mr. Layt was promoted to President of the Applebee's Business Unit on February 24, 2014 and has until February 24, 2019 to meet his ownership guideline. - (3) Mr. del Olmo commenced employment with the Corporation on December 16, 2013 and has until December 16, 2018 to meet his ownership guideline.
+(1) Based upon holdings in the shares of common stock of the Corporation and one-year average daily price per share of the Corporation's common stock.

+- (2) Mr. Layt was promoted to President of the Applebee's Business Unit on February 24, 2014 and has until February 24, 2019 to meet his ownership guideline. - (3) Mr. del Olmo commenced employment with the Corporation on December 16, 2013 and has until December 16, 2018 to meet his ownership guideline.